 Cost

-A good quality olive oil will cost more and it is absolutely worth it for a superior tasting oil (important for salads), and high nutritional content.
+A good olive oil will cost more than and those which are a mix of cheaper oils, but it is absolutely worth it for a superior tasting oil (important for salads and drizzling over meats and vegetables) plus its high nutritional content.

 Find more useful tips for the home cook such as why its best to eat seasonally and why you should not overcrowd the pan.